kevin-chen452/RecipeManager/README.md

 ## Kevin Chen

 This application will launch an application that allows the user to keep track of their recipes.
-They will be able to do things such as adding and removing recipes, viewing their current recipes, and much more.
+They will be able to do things such as adding and removing recipes, viewing their current recipes, adding ingredients and much more.

 There are many audiences in mind, but generally.
 I think that these people will use it:
 - people who enjoy cooking